qrdate/qrdate/README.md

 ```

 ## `verifyStaticQRDate(params: { signature: string; timestamp: string|number; fingerprint: string; publicKey: KeyLike }): boolean`

+**Note: This is not production ready.
+The certificate chain is still on a concept level.**

 Verify that the signature on a signed static QR Date timestamp is valid.